-Ferrell “Pharoah” Sanders is a Grammy Award-winning jazz saxophonist who has shown a remarkable facility performing in a variety of styles, from free to mainstream, displaying what has been called “hard-edged lyricism.”
-Emerging from John Coltrane's groups of the mid-1960s, Sanders is known for his distinctive sound marked by overblowing, harmonic, and multiphonic techniques.
+Ferrell “Pharoah” Sanders was a Grammy Award-winning jazz saxophonist who showed a remarkable facility performing in a variety of styles, from free to mainstream, displaying what has been called “hard-edged lyricism.”
+Emerging from John Coltrane's groups of the mid-1960s, Sanders was known for his distinctive sound marked by overblowing, harmonic, and multiphonic techniques.

 Sanders was born into a musical family, and he took up the clarinet as a child.
 In high school, he was first exposed to jazz by his band director.
 He switched to the tenor saxophone and soon played blues gigs around Little Rock.
 After high school, Sanders moved to Oakland, California, studying art and music at the Oakland Junior College.
 Known in the San Francisco Bay Area as "Little Rock," Sanders expanded his repertoire to include bebop, rhythm and blues, classical, and free jazz, performing with musicians such as Ed Kelly and Smiley Winters.